oracle/python-cx_Oracle/doc/module.rst

    .. note::

-      This method is an extension to the DB API definition and is only available in Oracle 9i.
+      This method is an extension to the DB API definition.

 .. function:: Time(hour, minute, second)